10 Best Caption Contest Examples (and How to Run One)

 Step 4: Choose Your Contest Entry Methods

 The next step is to add entry actions to your giveaway widget.
-This determines how users can enter your caption contest.
+This determines how users can enter your giveaway.

 First, click the Actions tab to view all the available entry actions.
 Then add an action for users to submit their caption.